-Confirmed misuse of Parking Permits, including re-selling permits, may result in the withdrawal of all Parking Permit privileges for the residential property for a minimum of 24 months, as well as possible prosecution.
+Confirmed misuse of Parking Permits, including re-selling permits, may result in the withdrawal of all Parking Permit privileges for the residential property for a minimum of 24 months, as well as possible infringement or prosecution in accordance with Local Laws.
 Any person wanting to appeal the withdrawal of their Parking Permit privileges for misuse can write to the City of Port Phillip Manager Safety and Amenity.
 Their appeal must be in writing and clearly state the reasons why the decision should be reviewed.